This post may contain affiliate links. Please read our disclosure policy.

 2. Allow the cake to cool completely to room temperature in the sheet pan before adding your brown butter frosting or smooth cream cheese frosting to the top of the cake.
 This step ensures your frosting won’t melt and will spread beautifully!

-batter in a pan
+Cake batter spread evenly in a 9x13 baking pan

-baked batter in a pan with frosting
+Baked cake in a 9x13 pan before frosting

-• For the brown butter frosting, cream the solidified brown butter and regular room temperature butter together before adding in the powdered sugar and vanilla extract then add in some heavy cream until you get the right consistency.
+1. For the brown butter frosting, cream the solidified brown butter and regular room temperature butter together before adding in the powdered sugar and vanilla extract then add in some heavy cream until you get the right consistency.

-• Frost the cake once it’s completely cool and spread the buttercream with an offset spatula.
+2. Frost the cake once it’s completely cool and spread the buttercream with an offset spatula.

 • Toast the pecans, walnuts, or coconut if you’re using them to bring out more of their flavor.
 Use a stove-top pan to toast then let them cool completely before adding them in.